-Apart from saving your money, purchasing in-season items means that you’re getting fresher, less processed foodstuffs, and the dishes you make out of them would be tastier.
+Besides saving your money, purchasing in-season items means that you’re getting fresher, less processed foodstuffs, and the dishes you make out of them would be tastier.

-If you wish, you can pickle your favorite in-season vegetables, fruits, or greens, and store them for long periods.
-For example, you can buy fresh apricots or avocados when they are in season and make a tasty pickle out of them, so that you can have either whenever you want.
+If you wish, you can pickle your favorite in-season vegetables, fruits, or greens and store them for long periods.
+For example, you can buy fresh apricots or avocados when they are in season and make a tasty pickle out of them so that you can have either whenever you want.

 10. Don’t Take Your Kids Grocery Shopping

-One of the most intelligent ways to reduce your grocery bill is to not take your kids to grocery stores, if you can help it.
+One of the most intelligent ways to reduce your grocery bill is not to take your kids to grocery stores if you can help it.

 Children love to eat everything that looks tasty, and sometimes it’s hard to resist their begging faces.
 So, leave your kids at your home when possible and shop with a perfect partner or alone.

 11. Eat Before You Shop

 Fill your stomach with something delicious and satisfying before you go shopping.
 This is an excellent technique to control our hunger caused by seeing food items that are advertised to attract us.